harlanc/xiu/README.md

     ./xiu config_push.toml

-Use Obs to push live stream to service 1, then the stream can be pushed to service 2 automatically, you can play the same live stream from both the two services:
+Use the above methods to push rtmp live stream to service 1, then the stream can be pushed to service 2 automatically, you can play the same live stream from both the two services:

     ffplay -i rtmp://localhost:1935/live/test
     ffplay -i rtmp://localhost:1936/live/test

-##### Relay static pull
+##### Relay - Static pull

 The configuration file are as follows: